Topic: Equilibria

 Question 4 of 15

-5. What does the symbol ⇌ mean?
+5. What does this symbol represent?

 Question 5 of 15